 Type of Wood Used

-Different types of wood can impart different flavors to the salt, and some types of wood may be more expensive to source than others.
-For example, mesquite wood is known for its strong, smoky flavor and can be more expensive than other types of wood.
+The type of wood used to smoke the salt can impart different flavors to the salt, and some types of wood may be more expensive to source than others.
+Wood like mesquite is known for its strong, smoky flavor, but it can be more expensive than a wood like oak or alder.
+For more about the types of wood used for smoking salt, see our article: Types Of Wood Used To Smoke Salt And Their Flavor Profiles.

 Source of the Salt

-Most smoked salts are made using sea salt, which is harvested from the ocean.
-However, there are also smoked salts made using Himalayan pink salt, which is mined from the Himalayan mountains.
-Himalayan pink salt is often more expensive due to the cost of mining and importing it.
+Many smoked salts are made using sea salt, which are harvested from ocean water through evaporative processes.
+There are also smoked salts made using Himalayan pink salt, which may increase the cost of producing the smoked salt.

 Place of Purchase